-The producer- and import price index for commodities is calculated on the basis of about 6000 prices, reported by selected producers and importers in Denmark.
-Of these, about 3300 prices are used for calculating the producer price index and about 2700 prices are used for calculating the import price index.
+The Producer- and import price index for commodities is calculated on the basis of about 6400 prices, reported by selected producers and importers in Denmark.
+Of these, about 3500 prices are used for calculating the producer price index, about 2900 prices are used for calculating the import price index and about 4900 prices are used for calculating the price index for domestic supply.